 If these situations apply to you, a tripod is worth considering.
 If you mainly shoot handheld, it may not be necessary.

-Some of the best tripod brands include Gitzo, 3 Legged Thing, Manfrotto, Peak Design, Vanguard, and Really Right Stuff.
+Some of the best camera tripod brands include Gitzo, 3 Legged Thing, Manfrotto, Peak Design, Vanguard, and Really Right Stuff.
 These brands offer a range of options for different photography needs and budgets, and are known for their high-quality construction and reliability